 - Universities and research areas, teaching students about nutrition or conducting research to answer important scientific, clinical and policy questions.
 Many Dietitians continue their education by going to graduate school for nutrition, public health or other allied advanced degrees.

-ADMISSIONS TO DIETETICS
+ADMISSIONS TO NUTRITION and DIETETICS

-Before requesting a change of major to Dietetics, students must carefully review the Introduction to Nutrition Majors powerpoint and schedule an appointment with a BHAN Academic Advisor.
+Before requesting a change of major to Nutrition and Dietetics, students must carefully review the Introduction to Nutrition Majors powerpoint and schedule an appointment with a BHAN Academic Advisor.
 Students with last names A-L should schedule with Emily Lodyga.
 Students with last names M-Z and any student in the Honor’s Program must schedule with Sue Coffing.

 Additionally, students must complete CHEM101 (or 103 or 107) and have a cumulative GPA of 2.5 or higher.
 Once all of the requirements have been met, the student then submits their request via the “Change of Major, Minor, Concentration and Graduation Term” webform on UDSIS.
 Any student that meets the requirements will be approved to change to Dietetics.